-There’s no question that cyber security is a prevalent and growing threat to businesses.
-However, few business owners are aware of how many confirmed breaches are due to human error—specifically, weak or compromised passwords.
-This simple, effective defense mechanism is often ignored, and therefore frequently exploited by hackers and cybercriminals.
+Cybersecurity is a prevalent and growing threat to businesses.
+However, few business owners know how many confirmed breaches are due to human error—specifically, weak or compromised passwords.
+This simple, effective defense mechanism is often ignored and frequently exploited by hackers and cybercriminals.

 In addition to practicing strong password hygiene, one of the most powerful steps you can take to improve enterprise security and resilience is implementing multifactor authentication (MFA).